gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

    the optimizer.

-3. Any code written assuming that the ClangImporter imports fixed size arrays as homogenous tuples will either need to be modified (a source compatibility break) or we will have to ensure that where-ever one could use one of those tuples we can pass a NewFixedSizeArray.
+3. Any code written assuming that the ClangImporter imports fixed size arrays as homogeneous tuples will either need to be modified (a source compatibility break) or we will have to ensure that where-ever one could use one of those tuples we can pass a NewFixedSizeArray.
 In practice this means adding a new implicit conversion and adding support in the type checker for accessing